christianhst/itu-sdse-project-jtc/exam_project/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
 │
 ├── ci
-│    ├── pipeline.go   <- Dagger pipeline written in go to run the project
+│    ├── pipeline.go   <- Dagger pipeline written in Go to run the project
-│    ├── go.sum        <- x
+│    ├── go.sum        <- Go dependency checksums for reproducible builds
-│    └── go.mod        <- x
+│    └── go.mod        <- Go module definition for the pipeline
-│
 │
 └── customer_classification_model   <- Source code for use in this project.
     │